Yankees bench struggling shortstop Anthony Volpe for series finale versus Red Sox

 NEW YORK (AP) — Yankees shortstop Anthony Volpe was benched Sunday night for the finale of a critical four-game series against the rival Boston Red Sox.

 Volpe is mired in a 1-for-28 slump and leads the majors with 17 errors.
-New York started recently acquired utlityman Jose Caballero at shortstop as the team tried to prevent a four-game sweep.
+New York started recently acquired utlityman José Caballero at shortstop in a 7-2 victory that prevented a four-game sweep.

-Volpe was hitting .208 with 18 homers and 65 RBIs in 128 games this season.
-He has started 125 at shortstop and was not in the starting lineup for only the fifth time all year.
+Volpe is hitting .208 with 18 homers and 65 RBIs in 128 games this season.
+He has started 125 at shortstop and was not in the lineup for only the fifth time all year.

 “Just scuffling a little bit offensively here over the last 10 days, (and) having Caballero,” manager Aaron Boone explained.
 “Cabby gives you that real utility presence that can go play anywhere.”